 You may be wondering how much money you can make as a virtual assistant.
-It’s hard to say, because the pay varies a lot, which is the case with just about any type of freelance work.
+The truth is, the income can vary a great deal from one VA to the next (which is the case with just about any type of freelance work).
 Just like opportunities for freelance writers and freelance web designers, jobs for virtual assistants can pay a little or a lot.
-There are definitely VA’s who work for very low rates, and others that are able to make a six-figure income as a VA.
+There are definitely VAs who work for very low rates, and others that are able to make a six-figure income as a VA.

 Why It’s a Great Opportunity